Dream Park: Moon Maze Game

-In The Moon Maze Game, gamers travel to the Moon in 2085.
+In The Moon Maze Game, Gamers travel to the Moon in 2085.
 Their game is set in the British Empire in the 19th century and takes place on the moon as imagined by H.G.
 Wells.

-One of the gamers is Prince Ali, heir to the ruler of the Republic of Kikaya.
-A group of mercenaries infiltrates the game dome to kidnap Ali in order to compel his father to step down from his throne.
-The players, including Ali, are captured but manage to escape.
-Although the mercenaries have cut off communications between the game dome in Botanica crater and the main Heinlein station, visuals continue to broadcast as the game turns into a real-life pursuit and battle between the gamers and the mercenaries.
+One of the Gamers is Prince Ali, heir to the ruler of the Republic of Kikaya.
+A group of mercenaries infiltrates the Gaming Dome to kidnap Ali in order to compel his father to step down from the throne.
+The Gamers, including Ali, are captured but manage to escape.
+Although the mercenaries have cut off communications between the Gaming Dome in Botanica Crater and the main Heinlein Station, visuals continue to broadcast as the Game turns into a real life pursuit and battle between the Gamers and the mercenaries, with life and death on the line for real.

 Cultural references

 The novels Achilles' Choice and Saturn's Race, also by Niven and Barnes, are set in the 2020s and feature a quick reference to Dream Park technologies.
 The events of another novel, The Descent of Anansi, by the same authors, are referred to in the latter two books of the Dream Park trilogy.

-An antecedent to Dream Park is the 1973 movie Westworld, in which vacationers pay to spend time in one of several historical role-playing "worlds" (including one set in the US Old West).

 The (real world) game show, The Crystal Maze, makes an appearance in The California Voodoo Game, with two of the "superbowl" teams challenging each other in a futuristic version as a warm-up for the titular Game.